tytydraco/yessleep/out/My_husband_died_three_years_ago_but_his_shadow_still_appears_in_my_house.md

 Mom was happy to see me but confused by the terror on my face.
 Two days have passed and I’ve barely eaten a thing.

-She must be wondering why I can’t find any words to explain what happened, and especially why every night I refuse to turn on any light in the house.
+She must be wondering why I can’t find any words to explain what happened, and especially why every night I refuse to turn on any [light in the house.](https://www.reddit.com/u/Accomplished_Low7889/s/M2gfM4b1Qm).